sneha-rajshekar03/react-mini-projects/README.md

-#  React Mini Projects
+# 🚀 React Mini Projects

 A collection of 10 beginner-to-intermediate level React mini projects developed as part of a learning lab.
 Each project is organized into its own folder, with a separate React app and component structure.

-This repository is intended to practice core React concepts such as:
+This repository is intended to help practice core React concepts such as:
 - useState and useEffect hooks
 - Forms and input handling
 - Dynamic rendering